Carlo Felice Trossi: Racing career

 Trossi backed one of the most unusual Grand Prix cars, the Trossi-Monaco of 1935.
 It featured a 16-cylinder, two-stroke cycle, two-row radial, air-cooled engine and an aircraft-like body designed by Augusto Monaco.
 The car was a spectacular failure and never raced in a Grand Prix event.

-Trossi had many exciting hobbies: racing boats and airplanes in addition to cars.
+Trossi had many hobbies: racing boats and airplanes in addition to cars.
 He was also the president of the Scuderia Ferrari in 1932.

 Enzo Ferrari said of Trossi: "He was a great racer but never wanted to make the effort to reach a dominant position and I remember him with emotion since he was one of the first to believe in my scuderia of which he was a part".

 Personal life

 Trossi was born in Gaglianico, Italy.
 He died of a brain tumor in Milan at 41 years of age.